Welcome to the Parenting Portal for Surrey Police and Sussex Police.

 Parenting SPOCs are there to assist you, therefore if there is a specific question you have please do not hesitate to contact them.
 For a list of SPOCS email:

 This section is designed to give you some general points and information which you may not be aware of throughout your parenting journey, whilst preparing for your leave from the workplace, while you are away and also to assist you with your return.
-For full information about the policy and procedure which covers these points and more please refer to the Maternity, Adoption, Shared Parental, Paternity/Parenting Partner (Support) Leave policy.
+For full information about the policy and procedure which covers these points and more please refer to the Parenting Leave policy.

-Should you feel adjustments need to be put in place for you these should be discussed with your line manager and whether it is necessary for an Occupational Health Assessment to be arranged.
+Should you feel adjustments need to be put in place for you these should be discussed with your line manager, including whether a reduction in hours is needed, and whether it is necessary for an Occupational Health Assessment to be arranged.

-Your supervisor will discuss and agree with you how you will keep in contact during your time away from workincludinghow you wish to be contacted.
+Your line manager will discuss and agree with you how you will keep in contact during your time away from work including how you wish to be contacted.

-Sickness during a period of pregnancy does not affect your sickness triggers.
+Sickness during a period of pregnancy is discounted from any attendance management, such as frequent sickness triggers.

-Keep your PPE and Equipment such as your radio and MDT together in a safe place.
+Keep your Personal Protective Equipment (PPE) and other equipment such as your radio and Mobile Data Terminal (MDT) together in a safe place.
 That way when you return you will not have to search about trying to remember where you put it all.
 Your locker is an ideal place as it keeps your kit out of the way and out of sight until needed.
 Do remember where you leave your keys though!

 Make a note of those persons within the workplace who you wish to keep in contact with, or who you feel you may need to contact while on leave.
 Details of your Parenting SPOCs are good to have!